-Services that are covered for you What you must pay when you get these services in-network and out-of-network Outpatient Hospital Observation Outpatient observation cost-Observation services are hospital outpatient services given sharing is explained in Outpatient Surgery and Other to determine if you need to be admitted as an inpatient or Medical Services Provided at can be discharged.
-For outpatient hospital observation Hospital Outpatient Facilities services to be covered, they must meet the Medicare criteria and Ambulatory Surgical and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a Centers. physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Outpatient hospital observation Outpatient observation cost-Observation services are hospital outpatient services given sharing is explained in Outpatient surgery and other to determine if you need to be admitted as an inpatient or can be discharged.
+For outpatient hospital observation medical services provided at services to be covered, they must meet the Medicare criteria hospital outpatient facilities and and be considered reasonable and necessary.
+Observation ambulatory surgical centers. services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/ 2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at medicare.gov/sites/default/files/2021-10/11435-Inpatientor-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7days a week.
-Outpatient Hospital Services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: ☐ Services in an emergency department Please refer to Emergency Care.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to: Services in an emergency department Please refer to Emergency Care.

-Services that are covered for you What you must pay when you get these services in-network and out-of-network ☐ Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient Mental Health Care. ☐ X-rays and other radiology services billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. ☐ Medical supplies such as splints and casts Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. ☐ Certain screenings and preventive services Please refer to the benefits preceded by the "Apple" icon.
-Certain drugs and biologicals that you can't give yourself Please refer to Medicare Part B Prescription Drugs. ☐ Services performed at an outpatient clinic Please refer to Physician/ Practitioner Services, Including Doctor's Office Visits. □ Outpatient surgery or observation Please refer to Outpatient Surgery and Other Medical Services Provided at Hospital
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient diagnostic tests and therapeutic services and supplies. ☐Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient mental health care.
+X-rays and other radiology services billed by the hospital Please refer to Outpatient diagnostic tests and therapeutic services and supplies. ☐Medical supplies such as splints and casts Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
+Certain screenings and preventive services Please refer to the benefits preceded by the "Apple" icon.
+Certain drugs and biologicals that you can't give yourself (Note: Self-administered drugs in an outpatient hospital are not usually covered under your Part B prescription drug benefit.
+Under certain circumstances, they may be covered under your Part D prescription drug benefit.
+For more information on Part D payment requests, see Chapter 7 Section 2.)
+Please refer to Medicare Part B prescription drugs.
+Services performed at an outpatient clinic Please refer to Physician/ practitioner services, including doctor's office visits.